-Hyperreactio luteinalis is the cystic enlargement of the ovaries caused by numerous theca-luteina cysts.
-It arises in connection with a high level of the choriostimulating hormone (hCG) over 300 000 IU, which occurs with a multiple-fetus pregnancy, molar pregnancy or choriocarcinoma (Kurman 1987, Shortle et al. 1987).
-It is assumed that a certain pathological state of ovaries (e.g. PCOS or multiple corpora lutea) is the cause of internal sensitivity of the ovaries to gonadotropic effects (Check et al. 2000), that has as its consequence the hypertrophy and luteinization of the theca interna cells.
-With this the woman becomes more susceptible to hyperstimulation ovarian syndrome (OHSS) (Schenker and Ezra 1994).
+Hyperreactio luteinalis is the cystic enlargement of the ovaries caused by numerous thecaluteina cysts.
+It arises in connection with a high level of the choriostimulation hormone (hCG) normally over 300 000 IU, which occurs with a multiple-fetus pregnancy, molar pregnancy or choriocarcinoma (Kurman 1987, Shortle et al. 1987).
+It is assumed that a certain pathological state of ovaries (e.g. PCOS or multiple corpora lutea) is the cause of internal sensitivity of the ovaries to gonadotropic effects (Check et al. 2000),) that has as its consequence the hypertrophy and luteinization of the theca interna cells.
+With this the woman becomes more susceptible to the onset of ovarian hyperstimulation syndrome (OHSS) (Schenker and Ezra 1994).
 Considerable luteinization and hypertrophy of theca interna cells is histologically demonstrated in ovaries.
 This disease is considered to be a form of hyperstimulation of the ovaries.
-In 70 % of cases it arises in the third trimester, or even soon after the birth (Wajda et al. 1989) most frequently in connection with molar pregnancy, or even with choriocarcinoma.
-In 16 % it occurs in the first trimester (Foulk et al. 1997), then it is very difficult to differentiate it from spontaneous ovarian hyperstimulation syndrome arising without therapeutic use of follicle-stimulating medicaments (Zalel et al. 1992, Ayhan et al. 1996).
+In 70% of cases it arises in the third trimester, or even soon after the birth (Wajda et al. 1989) most frequently in connection with molar pregnancy, or even with choriocarcinoma.
+In 16% it first occurs in the first trimester (Foulk et al. 1997), then it is very difficult to differentiate it from spontaneous ovarian hyperstimulation syndrome arising without therapeutic use of follicle-stimulating medicaments (Ayhan et al. 1996, Zalel et al. 1992).
 Hyperreactio luteinalis is usually found with first-time mothers, more with women of the white race.
 It is often a bilateral occurrence.
 It is most frequently asymptomatic.
 Sometimes it clinically imitates ovarian hyperstimulation syndrome with increased permeability of membranes which manifests itself through swelling, ascites or hydrothorax (Foulk et al. 1997).
 Anasarca has also rarely been described (Lambers and Rosenn 1996).
-Patients often described subjective complaints such as abdominal discomfort, breathlessness, abdominal pain (Al-Ramahi and Leader 1999).
-In 30 % of the cases there occurs hyperandrogenism in the mother.
+Patients often described subjective complaints such as abdominal discomfort, breathlessness, abdominal pain (al-Ramahi and Leader 1999).
+In 30% of the cases there occurs hyperandrogenism in the mother.
 Virilization of the fetus has not yet been described (Norwitz 2004).

-Fetal cause - placental aromatase deficiency (FAD)
+Fetal cause - placental aromatase deficit (FAD)